emlautarom1/lambda-library/docs/04-Type-Classes.md

         (main' undefined)
 ```

 You might have noticied the odd `undefined`.
 Since tests using `TestApp` will not perform `IO` we don't need an actual `BookDB` value, hence using `undefined` is fine.
-Again, in the next alternative we are gonig to improve this.
+In the next alternative we are gonig to improve this.

 We also mentioned that for tests we could use `IO`.
-To keep the `IORef` as we did for the handlers before we are going to need `ReaderT` from `mtl`.
+To keep the `IORef` as we did for the handlers we are going to need `ReaderT` from `mtl`.

 ```haskell
 newtype TestAppIO a = TestAppIO (ReaderT (IORef [ConsoleTapeEntry]) IO a)